CiscoCXSecurity/udpy_proto_scanner/README.md

 It won't give you a list of open and closed ports for each host.
 It's simply looking for specific UDP services.

-## Efficiency

-It's most efficient to run udpy_proto_scanner against whole networks (e.g.
-256 IPs or more).
-If you run it against small numbers of hosts it will seem quite slow because it waits between retries.

 ## Usage Message
 ```
 usage: udpy_proto_scanner.py [options] [ -p probe_name ] -f ipsfile